endqwerty/vue-nightwatch-browserstack/README.md

 ## Known Issues

-### Nightwatch 0.9.21 Security Vulnerabilities

-Nightwatch v0.9.21 has multiple security vulnerabilities from dependencies.

-These are known and cannot be fixed as Vue-cli is stuck on 0.9.21 for now.

-This plugin will be updated to Nightwatch > 1.0.0 when Vue-cli updates as this plugin is useless if its using a different version of Nightwatch.

 ### TypeError: browser.assert.elementCount is not a function

 `asset.elementCount()` is a sample custom-assertion.
 Make sure you set the custom assertions path in whichever `nightwatch.conf.js` you are using

-### Nightwatch not being used as the test runner
+### Nightwatch Security Vulnerabilities or Not being used as the test runner

-`"@vue/cli-plugin-e2e-nightwatch": "^3.8.0",`
-is currently the latest plugin version.
-It uses a version of Nightwatch before the Nightwatch CLI was implemented in `1.0.0`.
+If you are using a previous version of @vue/cli such as `"@vue/cli-plugin-e2e-nightwatch": "^3.8.0",` which uses a version of Nightwatch before the Nightwatch CLI was implemented in `1.0.0`, then there will be issues such as test runner inconsistencies or critical vulnerabilities.
-This hasn't been an issue in my testing, but could be an issue for others

 ## Contributing